What is Milia?

 There are steam baths or steam facial washes that you can buy online to make this process easier.
 These are not a MUST HAVE, as you can do this without them.

-- Get water that is very hot and put it into a sink or large container.
+- Get very hot water and put it into a sink or large container.

 - Place your face above the water and cover yourself with a large bathing towel.